jumpinjackie/mapguide-mvc-sample/README.md

 # Notes

 This sample project will create and run on a local IIS virtual directory, so you will generally need to run Visual Studio as an administrator.

+Also ensure the sample project runs under the same IIS application pool as MapGuide